-There are more than 140 million date palms mostly concentrated in the Middle East and North Africa, generating yearly more than 4.8 million tons (dry wt.) byproducts of pruning regarded as agriculture waste.
-This represented a burden on palm growers, and was the main cause of fire accidents and infestation by dangerous insects.
+There are more than 140 million date palms mostly concentrated in the Middle East and North Africa, generating yearly more than 4.8 million tons (dry wt.) of byproducts of pruning regarded as agricultural waste.
+This represented a burden on palm growers and was the main cause of fire accidents and infestation by dangerous insects.

 There have been several previous attempts to extract fibres from date palm byproducts through crushing and grinding, resulting in biomass rather than textile fibres.
 PalmFil consortium succeeded in extracting the first long textile fiber from such byproducts and converted it into fibre tow, chopped fibre, spun yarn/ roving, nonwoven mat, woven fabric, and unidirectional tape.
 The new fibre represents a sustainable material base for a wide spectrum of industries.
 Ranging from natural reinforcements for composites in automotive and sporting goods, plaster reinforcements in construction, burlap sacks for packaging, ropes, and twines, non-wood papers, and other consumer products.